 Roles and Objectives Advantages (Examples) i • Hong Kong International Airport is one of the world busiest international passenger airports and busiest cargo gateways.
-At present, more than 120 international airlines operate more than 1 100 flights daily, connecting over 220 destinations around the globe. ii Since Hong Kong has been developing offshore Renminbi (RMB) business in 2004, it has become the global hub for offshore RMB 1 business.
+At present, more than 120 international airlines operate more than 1 100 flights daily, connecting over 220 destinations around the globe. ii • Since Hong Kong has been developing offshore Renminbi (RMB) business in 2004, it has become the global hub for offshore RMB business.
 It has the world's largest RMB liquidity pool and provides the widest variety of offshore RMB investment products. v • The Government is stepping up efforts in Innovation & Technology development in eight major areas, including: increasing resources for R&D pooling together technology talent; providing investment funding; providing technological research infrastructure; reviewing existing legislations and regulations; opening up government data; enhancing procurement arrangements; and strengthening popular science education.
 So far, the Government has invested over \$100 billion. i Hong Kong Port is one of the top ten busiest container ports in the world.
-With a cluster of over 800 shipping-related companies, Hong Kong provides a range of quality maritime services, including ship agency and management, shipbroking, marine insurance, and maritime legal and arbitration2 services.
+With a cluster of over 800 shipping-related companies, Hong Kong provides a range of quality maritime services, including ship agency and management, shipbroking, marine insurance, and maritime legal and arbitration services.
 With our many advantages, Hong Kong is well-positioned to serve as the maritime service hub for the "Belt and Road" economies. iv • Hong Kong has a well-established legal system firmly based on the rule of law.
 Under the principle of "one country, two systems", Hong Kong's legal system is based on the common law as supplemented by statute law.
-Over the years, the Department of Justice (DoJ) has been making every effort to enhance Hong Kong's status as a leading centre for international legal and dispute resolution services in the Asia Pacific region. iii • Hong Kong is a major regional fund management centre with a large concentration of international fund managers, advisory businesses and private banks.
-Specifically, Hong Kong is the largest international asset management hub in Asia
+Over the years, the Department of Justice (DoJ) has been making every effort to enhance Hong Kong's status as a leading centre for international legal and dispute resolution services in the Asia Pacific region. ii • Hong Kong is a major regional fund management centre with a large concentration of international fund managers, advisory businesses and private banks.
+Specifically, Hong Kong is the largest international asset management hub in Asia.
+It is also the largest cross-border private wealth management and hedge fund centre in Asia, and the second largest private equity centre after the Mainland of China in Asia the Mainland of China in Asia.